colintalex/fmm-rails/README.md

 # FindMyMarket

 A personal project for fun, designed to exercise my curiousity of the week.
 Leverages my current map knowledge, while utilizing a larger dataset (10K records).
+Much of my map knowledge is locked away in secret at work, so this is a place for exploration within Rails/Leaflet.

 # Setup